 The Hydrogen breath test helps to diagnose either intolerance to sugars or small intestinal bacterial overgrowth (SIBO).
 It measures how the amount of hydrogen present in your breath changes after you consume a sugar solution.
 There’s usually very little hydrogen in your breath, therefore having a higher level usually indicates a problem, either from sugar tolerance or bacterial growth in your small intestine.
 The following are some of the most commonly undiagnosed causes of IBS (irritable bowel syndrome) symptoms that can be identified with the test:

 Preparing For Your Test:

 All patients must first be evaluated in visit via a medical nutrition assessment by one of our RDNs prior to scheduling a test date.
-This is in order for us to correctly assess which condition is best to test for, as well as allow us time to determine eligibility and order a test kit from our lab.
-Test preparation also varies depending on what is being tested for.
+This is in order for us to correctly assess which condition is best to test for.